papadeltasierra/hc12x/docs/project.md

 # HC-12-Expanded Project Guide

 ## Notes
-- Everything below has been attempted usnig an [HC-12] v2.3
+- Everything below has been attempted using an [HC-12] v2.3.
+However note that there are many cloned [HC-12] boards around, and mine might be one of them!
-- The common [Putty] serial cnosole does not seem to work.
+- The common [Putty] serial console does not seem to work when connected to the [HC-12].
 This might be a settings issue on my part but every command I send it responses `ERROR`.
     - The [Arduino IDE] `monitor` program seems to work fine.

 ## What is an [HC-12]?